-Peer ministers work with Campus Ministry in faith development and retreats, religious diversity and interfaith life, service and justice opportunities and to help promote our Holy Cross and Catholic character.
+Peer ministers work with Campus Ministry in spiritual development and retreats, religious diversity, service and justice opportunities and to help promote our Holy Cross and Catholic character.

 What do peer ministers do?